APPENDICES

 LOUISIANA: RIVER SETTLEMENTS

 Marguerite Durel, her husband, Joseph Préjean, and two of their children--Victoire, age 4, and Jean-Baptiste, fils, in utero--were among the earliest Acadians to find refuge in Louisiana.
-They came to the colony with a contingent of former prisoners from Nova Scotia via St.-Domingue, now Haiti, and reached New Orleans in 1765.
+They came to the colony with other prisoners from Nova Scotia, reaching New Orleans in 1765 via Cap-Français, St.-Domingue.
 They settled at the Acadian community of Cabanocé/St.-Jacques on the river above New Orleans where 20 Acadians from Georgia had settled the year before.
 In the early 1770s, Joseph died, and Marguerite remarried to fellow Acadian Joseph Bourg.
 They remained at St.-Jacques.

 LOUISIANA: LAFOURCHE VALLEY SETTLEMENTS